DDJesus/FleschKincaid/README.md

     > FleschKincaid.grade("In English, grammar is so very important.
 That is why I have made this fantastic tool!")
     > 4

 Also comes with "debugging" if you want to see how it is estimating the grade level.
-Just pass in debug_mode=True along with the body of text you want to grade and you can see the output of everything.
+Just pass in debug=True along with the body of text you want to grade and you can see the output of everything.

 ## Note: Requires curses and nltk libraries.
 For curses on Windows, follow this guide: